The Banerji Protocols, are they Homeopathic, You May Ask? I am a homeopath, and I use the Banerji Protocols in my practice every day.

 I love them.

-They are the most useful tool I have, and they are a dear possession for my family as well.
+They are my most useful tool and are also a dear possession of my family.

 I have very classical training, which is how I started practising in my clinic.

 I was never taught about the Banerji Protocols or heard anyone talking about them during my training as a homeopath.
 I attended two different schools of homeopathy in the UK!

 Before meeting Dr Prasanta Banerji in London, I have to say that I did not know much about them.

 I was looking to understand more and more about the therapeutic use of remedies as my classical training was not producing the consistent results I expected in my practice.

 That is why I started to study further to improve my practice through different methodologies.

 Meeting Dr Prasanta Banerji was an unforgettable experience that transformed my practice and how I viewed homeopathy.

 Dr Prasanta Banerji was the kindest homeopath and person I had ever met and despite his success, he remained a very humble man.